imqueue/imqueue.com/_includes/api/rpc.md

 // treating it is executed in async context: const client = new UserClient();
 await client.start();
-console.log(client.describe());
+console.log(await client.describe());
 ~~~

-It will return all metadata about service classes, methods and complex types
+It will print out all metadata about service classes, methods and complex type
 definitions.

 ### Delayed Messaging